wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/how-to-reduce-cpu-usage-in-a-redis-cluster.md

 Consider distributing the analytics keys across multiple Redis nodes within the cluster.
 This can help distribute the computational load more evenly, reducing the strain on any single node and potentially alleviating the high CPU usage.

-The illustration below highlights the scenario where a single Redis node is exhibiting high CPU usage of 1.20% within a Redis Cluster.

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_single.png" width="768" alt="analytics keys stored in one Redis server" >}}